AlexsdeG/Project-CSS-Analyser/README.md

 All commands support the following options:

-- `--merge`: Generate merged CSS rules for duplicate selectors
+- `--merge`: Generate merged CSS rules for duplicate selectors (uses CSS cascade: !important beats normal; later overrides earlier when priorities equal)
+- `--per-page-merge`: Also produce merged CSS per page using each page's concrete load order
+- `--page-root PATH`: Directory where HTML/PHP pages live (used to compute CSS load order and unused CSS files).
+Defaults to the provided PATH.
 - `--output-html PATH`: Generate an HTML report at the specified path
 - `--verbose, -v`: Enable verbose output for debugging